22lavonne/MAGE-Ontology/documentation/key-notions.md

 ## Label
 ### Description
-Contains a human readable label for a symbol (function, variable, etc.).
-Contains the string of the name of the label and the memory address the label points to.
+The label object is a type of data symbol that contains a human readable label for all other kinds of symbols.
+It contains the string of the name of the label and the memory address the label points to.

 ![Label](../Schema/schema_diagram_images/label_schema.png)
 ### Axioms